samuelbortolin/Bio-Inspired-Spaceship/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Project of Bio-Inspired Artificial Intelligence @ University of Trento for piloting a spaceship in the [Yellow-Spaceship](https://github.com/ph3nix-cpu/Yellow-Spaceship) game.
+Project of Bio-Inspired Artificial Intelligence @ University of Trento.

+The goal is the project is to pilot a spaceship in the [Yellow-Spaceship](https://github.com/ph3nix-cpu/Yellow-Spaceship) game using Bio-Inspired techniques.

+We focused on two main algorithms, NEAT and GP, and we adapted the game in order to allow the algorithms to control the spaceship.

 ## Project structure